 Area Editor to the Journal of Future Intelligent Educational Environments, Published by ICST.
 JFIEE is a journal that aims at developing educational infrastructure of the future.

-Regular Reviewer for Journal of General Management, British Journal of Management, Europrean Management Review, and International Journal of Entrepreneurial Behaviour and Research.
+Regular Reviewer for Journal of General Management, British Journal of Management, Europrean Management Review, California Management Review, Chinese Management Studies.

 Research Students - PhD Supervision Completions: